dhannvi/DHANVI/README.md

 # DHANVI
-# A new line added inside VS CODE
+# A new line added inside VS Code